US moves to cut Huawei off from global chip suppliers as China eyes retaliation

 While the rule change is aimed at squeezing Huawei and will hit the chip foundries it relies on, U.S. manufacturers of chipmaking equipment could face long-term pain, if chipmakers develop new equipment sources beyond the reach of U.S. rules.

-But for now, most chipmakers rely on equipment produced by U.S. companies like KLA, Lam Research and Applied Materials , which did not respond to requests for comment.
+But for now, most chipmakers rely on equipment produced by U.S. companies such as KLA, Lam Research and Applied Materials , which did not respond to requests for comment.

 While some of the complex tools required to make chips come from companies outside the United States, such as Japan's Tokyo Electron and Hitachi and the Netherlands' ASML , analysts say it would be difficult to put together an entire toolchain for making advanced semiconductors without at least some American equipment.

+The burden of dealing with the new rule is most likely to be felt by foundries such as TSMC that buy the tools, rather than U.S. semiconductor firms such as Qualcomm Inc or Nvidia Corp that tap such foundries as part of their supply chain.

+"We are concerned this rule may create uncertainty and disruption for the global semiconductor supply chain, but it seems to be less damaging to the U.S. semiconductor industry than the very broad approaches previously considered," Semiconductor Industry Association Chief Executive John Neuffer said in a statement.

-(Reporting by David Shepardson, Karen Freifeld and Alexandra Alper; additional reporting by Stephen Nellis, Ben Blanchard and David Kirton Editing by Lincoln Feast and Steve Orlofsky)
+(Reporting by David Shepardson, Karen Freifeld and Alexandra Alper; additional reporting by Stephen Nellis, Ben Blanchard and David Kirton Editing by Lincoln Feast, Steve Orlofsky and Daniel Wallis)